 What Makes Shutters The Best Window Treatment For French Doors In Philadelphia, PA03/07/2016Holly Perron French doors ,better known as patio doors, are hinged with glass panels.
 They might be a doorway to the yard, balcony, or deck.
 And the beauty of French doors lies in the light - and lightness - they lend your house.
-The same glass panels that make French doors so alluring create a dilemma for Philadelphia homeowners.
+The charming French door glass panels create a dilemma for Philadelphia homeowners.
 What is the best window treatment for French doors in the Philadelphia area?
-How can you cover it with a charming window treatment without sacrificing how the door opens and closes?
+How can you cover a French door with a charming window treatment without sacrificing how the door opens and closes?
 Which window treatment lets you control how much light you let in while being energy efficient?
-Things To Consider When Picking A Window Treatment For Your French Doors Light & Privacy Control.
-A French door window treatment allows you to control light easily.
-If you only want light from the top half of the door, the window treatment should be installed in a way that does just that.
-If you don’t want any light whatsoever, the French door window treatment should be constructed from material that blocks almost all the light.
+Things To Look For In A Window Treatment For Your French Doors Control Over Privacy & Light.
+A French door window treatment should give you control over how much light you let into the room.
+If you don’t want any light at all, the French door window treatment should be made from material that blocks almost all the light.
+If you only want light from the door’s top half, the window treatment should be installed in a way that allows you to do that.
 And the best window treatment needs to cover the French door wholly so that onlookers (and uninvited drones) can’t look in.
 Plantation shutters are made from solid wood (or a synthetic polymer) that is effective at blocking the light filtering through the window pane.
 And a tilt rod lets you move the louvers for as much light - and view - as you need.
 Energy Efficiency.
 The French door’s glass can only do so much when it comes to insulating against the weather Philadelphia sees.
-So the best window treatment needs to be able to minimize airflow and heat transfer so that the temperature of the room stays pleasant.
+So the best window treatment needs to be able to minimize airflow and heat transfer to keep the temperature in the room pleasant.
 And your HVAC system doesn’t have to run all the time.
 The most energy efficient window treatment for French doors is Polywood® plantation shutters.
 Polywood shutters are manufactured with exclusive weatherstripping.
 When closed properly, these plantation shutters minimize heat transfer by up to 45% and block up to 30 degrees of airflow from the French door’s glass102.
 Learn more about how Polywood shutters insulate 1600% better than aluminum blinds.
 Stability.
-You’ll want the window treatment to move with the French door as you’re opening the door.
+The window treatment needs move with the French door as you’re opening the door.
 Otherwise, it might rattle against the glass or sway if it’s not anchored completely to the door’s frame or if it’s not mounted correctly.
 Shutters for French doors are permanently mounted on the door frame.
 So unlike blinds and shades, they don’t rattle or sway when the door is swung open.
 What’s more, they’re custom crafted to show off the shape of the French door and the scenery outside.
 Durability.
 The window treatment should be constructed from quality material that is durable to stand up to all the times you swing the French doors open.
-And the best French door window treatment could handle years of daily use and adjustments without any signs of wear.
+And the best French door window treatment could handle years of daily adjustments and use without any signs of wear.
 Plantation shutters from Sunburst are made from premium material, which means that your French door shutters will look stunning and operate smoothly for decades.
 Find Out More About Shutters For French Doors In Philadelphia, PAPlantation shutters for French doors come in Ovation® and Polywood.
 They can be custom made to allow for the door handle with a square or circle handle cutout.
 Call us at 215-874-4897 or fill out the form below for more information about French door shutters in Philadelphia.
 And if you are looking for the same type of shutters for your sidelights or patio door, we have those as well.